What is Short Term Investment on Balance Sheet?

 #2 – Short Term Mutual Funds

 The mutual fund is managed by trustee mutual funds and one can hold for short term or long term.
 For the short term, the fund needs to be selected right.
 Returns on the mutual funds depend upon the fund manager’s performance a the investor does not have any control over it.
-The selected fund must be an open-ended fund the o investor can sell his units in open market whenever he wishes so.
-If the fund is close-ended, then end date and the opening date is decided by the mutual fund company.
+The selected fund must be an open-ended fund the o investor can sell his units in the open market whenever he wishes so.
+If the fund is close-ended, then the end date and the opening date is decided by the mutual fund company.
 To keep things simple, mutual funds invest investor’s money on his behalf into the debt or equity market.

 #3 – Liquid Funds

-These are the mutual fund houses investing in too short term Government securities and certificates of deposits and having short maturity period of 4 to 91 days.
+These are the mutual fund houses investing in too short term Government securities and certificates of deposits and having a short maturity period of 4 to 91 days.
 In simple language, liquid funds can only invest in securities which has maturity up to 91 days.
 It is easy to enter and exit from such liquid funds.
 They are having high liquidity value and they are highly secure as well as tenure is for a very short duration.
 The return on liquid funds ranges from 4 % to 10 % that means they offer moderate returns depending upon the investment portfolio.

 This is one of the widely used short term investment options and an alternative to parking money to build emergency funds.
-However, some risks are always attached while investing in any type of mutual funds.
-By analyzing past trends, one can say liquid funds generate higher returns than the fixed deposits.
+However, some risks are always attached while investing in any type of mutual fund.
+By analyzing past trends, one can say liquid funds generate higher returns than fixed deposits.
 Also saving account returns are less than the liquid funds.
 Investing in liquid funds gives you fair chances of earning higher returns as compared to a normal saving account or fixed deposits.